hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 The `gcs_data_sink` block supports:

 * `bucket_name` - (Required) Google Cloud Storage bucket name.
+* `path` - (Optional) Root path to transfer objects.
+Must be an empty string or full path name that ends with a '/'.
+This field is treated as an object prefix.
+As such, it should generally not begin with a '/'.

 The `gcs_data_source` block supports:

 * `bucket_name` - (Required) Google Cloud Storage bucket name.
+* `path` - (Optional) Root path to transfer objects.
+Must be an empty string or full path name that ends with a '/'.
+This field is treated as an object prefix.
+As such, it should generally not begin with a '/'.

 The `aws_s3_data_source` block supports: